victorpengmx/tp/docs/DeveloperGuide.md

 1. Exits the program.

     1. Test cases: `exit`, `exit ...(any other text following)...`.<br>
        Expected: Program window closes.
-Data is saved, and can be accessed ont the next boot-up of Connectify.
+Data is saved, and can be accessed on the next boot-up of Connectify.
 The text following the `exit` command is ignored.